ScottAbbot99/Chess/README.md

 # Chess Engine (ongoing)

-Full-fledged chess engine with board logic, animations and several AI agents.
+Chess engine with board logic, animations and several AI agents.

 Agents include random and greedy algorithms, along with heuristic and model-driven approaches.